Tours: Epicurean Excursion

-Even though you'll sample dozens of tastes & sips on any given tour, it's more than just hitting those numbers; it's all about understanding what makes up the food that satisfy us.
+Even though you'll sample a number of various food and drink items on every tour, the real journey is all about understanding what makes up the food that satisfies us.
 While having fun, you'll also achieve an honorary diploma of culinary knowledge as you experience first hand (or should we say "first mouth") how fortunate we are to "eat local" and how this locavore philosophy is driving Portland's exciting food scene.
 Most importantly, we'll slow you down and guide you through this culinary tasting adventure as you experience the smells, textures, and tastes that every item brings.

 Our Epicurean Excursion changes regularly, but one thing's for certain, you will sample from the best local artisan items that Oregon has to offer.
-The tour typically visit between 7 and 9 different local vendors and artisan producers in under 3.5 hours.
-And since we offer the tour daily at 10 AM and again at 2 PM, how do you know which tour time is for you?
-Simply said, the morning tour is completely different from the afternoon tour.
+The tour typically visits between 7 and 9 different local vendors and artisan producers in under 3.5 hours.
+And since we often offer the tour multiple times a day, how do you know which tour time is for you?
+Simply said, a morning tour is completely different from an afternoon tour.
 For those that are ready to nosh, a fair number of our guests take both tours on different days just to experience the same fun, but getting to visit new spots and try different food and drink all over again.